 - oyster mushrooms, which are large and fan-shaped

 - white jelly fungus, used in an Asian dessert.

 Truffles are fungi which grow underground, on the roots of living trees.
 They are considered a great delicacy, and are very expensive – about $3,500 per kilogram.

 Since the 1980s, scientists have been working to grow truffles in New Zealand.
-In 2007, New Zealand had over 100 truffle plantations, planted in trees whose roots have been infected with truffle mycelia.
+In 2007, New Zealand had more than 100 truffle plantations, planted in trees whose roots have been infected with truffle mycelia.
 However, only nine areas had produced truffles.

 The future of fungi